Christ the Redeemer Tickets

 Ways to Reach the Summit: Train Ticket, Van or Hike

-RouteTravel timeBest forFrom
+RouteTravel timeBest forOfficial adult fare

 What Visitors Say About Christ the Redeemer